pyinstaller/pyinstaller/doc/source/Manual.rst

 Keep a single copy of your script(s) in a Dropbox folder.
 Then on any virtual machine you can run |PyInstaller| thus::

+    cd ~/Dropbox/project_folder/src # Linux, Mac -- Windows similar
-  pyinstaller --build=path-to-local-build-folder      \
+    pyinstaller --workpath=path-to-local-temp-folder  \
-              --out=path-to-local-dist-folder         \
+                --distpath=path-to-local-dist-folder  \
                 ...other options as required...       \
-              path-to-Dropbox-project-folder/src/myscript.py
+                ./myscript.py

-Test your bundled app; it is in *path-to-local-dist-folder*.
+Your bundled app is in *path-to-local-dist-folder* on the virtual machine's local disk.
-Then you can compress the app to a zip file and copy it to the ``Public`` folder of your Dropbox.
+After testing it, you can compress the app to a zip file and copy it to the ``Public`` folder of your Dropbox.
 Your users can download it from there.
-(Pro tip: Wait until Dropbox has uploaded the .zip to the cloud before shutting down the virtual machine.)
+(Pro tip: Do not shut down the virtual machine until Dropbox has completely uploaded the .zip to the cloud.)

 It is possible to cross-develop for Windows under Linux using the free Wine_ environment.